digitaltrails/ddcutil-service/README.md

   - Reduce unnecessary logging.
   - Improve the description of the service's signals in ddcutil-service.1.
   - Correct the typo in option name --perfer-drm (it was mistakenly called --prefer-dma).
-  - For simple-types, only return low-byte value, for some VDUs the high-byte might contain junk.
+  - For simple-types, only return the VCP's low-byte, for some VDUs the high-byte might contain junk.
 [- 1.0.2
   - Added VcpValueChanged D-Bus signal which triggers if the SetVcp method succeeds.
 This is to allow multiple clients to be aware of changes made by each.